apocaliss92/scrypted-advanced-notifier/README.md

 ## Todo
 - Add boundary box to the images
 - Add support to nearby locks
-- Send clips (if supported by scrypted, not sure yet)
+- Send clips (Not supported by NVR)

 #### Feel free to reach me out on discord (@apocaliss92) for suggestion or feature requests.
 This plugin contains the features required in my personal case, but there could be more!

+### Changelog:
+0.0.6:
+- Snapshot configurations added per plugin or notifier
+- Add configuration to ignore updating MQTT entities with images to reduce the load when no camera is active for notification